Same-sex marriage in South Africa: Civil Union Act

+Proposed uniform marriage bill

-In October 2020, the Department of Home Affairs confirmed that it plans to introduce a new draft marriage policy in South Africa, reconciling the diverse marriage laws into a single piece of legislation "that will enable South Africans of different sexual orientation, religious and cultural persuasions to conclude legal marriages", but indicated that the process had been delayed due to the COVID-19 pandemic.
+In October 2020, the Department of Home Affairs confirmed plans to introduce a new draft marriage policy in South Africa, reconciling the diverse marriage laws into a single piece of legislation "that will enable South Africans of different sexual orientation, religious and cultural persuasions to conclude legal marriages", but indicated that the process had been delayed due to the COVID-19 pandemic.
 In January 2021, the South African Law Reform Commission issued a 300-page discussion paper, offering a number of proposals and alternatives.
-The commission has called for public comments on its discussion paper.
-The proposed changes include reforms introducing a default property system across different marriages, as spouses who have not entered into a formal marriage have no statutory rights to share in property which was amassed during the relationship, as well as the legalisation of polyandry.
+The commission called for public comments on its discussion paper.
+The proposed changes include reforms introducing a default property system, as spouses who have not entered into a formal marriage have no statutory rights to share in property which was amassed during the relationship, as well as the legalisation of polyandry.
+A draft bill was approved by the Cabinet, and published in the Government Gazette on 7 July 2023.
+The period for written submission was open until 31 August 2023.
+The bill was tabled in Parliament in December 2023, and was open for public comments until 17 May 2024.
+Some religious groups have made same-sex marriage the main focus of their opposition to the bill.